CS Ed Week x CSforALL

 Growing their respective non-profits — CODEify, Folia Technologies, and Wow!
 That’s STEM — is a calling they all expressed joy in.
 Witnessing K-12 participants learn, grow, and apply crucial computing skills, like problem solving and innovation, in their day-to-day lives is rewarding.
 Even more so, supporting students who could be the future tech workforce continues to motivate these founders, despite all of the barriers they’ve faced — juggling both rigorous coursework and founder demands, limited time, and othering they’ve faced as young women of color.

 Many words can be used to describe these soon-to-be tech legends: multifaceted, time management wizards, pioneers… While all of these are certainly true, there isn’t just one word that can encapsulate how outstanding and impactful they are!
 Don’t just take our word for it.
-To learn more about Laasya, Grace, and Katelyn, follow NCWIT on social media and refresh this blog for more insights and advice throughout the week!
+Read on to learn more about Laasya, Grace and Katelyn, and how you, too, can make a difference in shaping a more equitable tech future by starting where you are, using what you have, and doing what you can!
+Whether you’re a current student, educator, or mentor, your efforts to support K-12 CS learning are needed!

 Follow on Bluesky | Linkedin | Instagram | Facebook | Twitter